FayyiChou/learn_fit/README.md

 # learngit
-A tutorial for git learning
+A tutorial for git learning!
+It is just for fun!